C9orf72: FTD and ALS

-Gene heritability
+Heritability

 It is possible that genetic anticipation may exist for this mutation.
 However, only 1 in 4 families exhibited significant anticipation in this study (n=63) It has been proposed that the amount of the repeat expansion increases with each successive generation, possibly causing the disease to be more severe in the next generation, showing onset up to a decade earlier with each successive generation after the carrier.
 The buildup of a repeat expansion with each generation is typically thought to occur because the DNA is unstable and therefore accumulates exponentially every time the gene is copied.
 No genetic evidence for this has yet been demonstrated for this mutation.
 There is also a demographic factor that should be considered in genetic predisposition, as some cohorts have found that there might be a founder effect for the C9orf72 mutation, which might have led to higher frequencies of the mutation in specific populations than others.
 Specifically this founder has been linked to Northern Europeans populations, namely Finland.

 Haplotype is a specific combination of multiple polymorphic sites along a chromosomal region that is inherited together in a block.
 The correlation between C9orf72 haplotypes and GGGGCC repeat length was examined in Caucasians.
 The repeat length is largely constant in all haplotypes harboring up to 5 repeat units, but not in haplotype J, which typically harbors 6 repeats.
 The highest level of GGGGCC repeat length diversity is observed in haplotype R, which most frequently harbors 8 repeats.
 The repeat length becomes more unstable with increasing length.
 The shortest documented GGGGCC repeat length change in subsequent generations was observed in a father and his daughter, who had 11 and 12 repeats, respectively.

 While all Caucasian C9orf72 patients are derived from a common founder that carried the R haplotype, it is unclear how many families in history experienced an expansion of repeat numbers from a normal length to a disease-associated length.
 In the Asian population, some C9orf72 ALS and FTD patients carry an alternative haplotype that is not related to the R haplotype.

-Gene testing
+Genetic testing

 Since this mutation has been found to be the most common mutation identified in familial FTD and/or ALS, it is considered one of if not the most dependable candidates for genetic testing.
 Patients are considered eligible if the mother or father has had FTD and/or another family member has had ALS.
 There are also population and location risk factors in determining eligibility.
 Some studies have found that the mutation has a higher frequency in certain cohorts.
 Athena Diagnostics (Quest Diagnostics) announced in Spring 2012 the first clinically available testing service for detecting the hexanucleotide repeat expansion in the C9orf72 gene.
 Genetic counseling is recommended for the patients before a genetic test is ordered.